-In May 2026, various social media posts spread a rumor that the Trump administration was evicting wild bison herds from federal grasslands.
+In May 2026, various social media posts spread a rumor that U.S. President Donald Trump's administration was evicting wild bison herds from federal grasslands.
 A post on both X (archived) and Threads (archived) claimed exactly that.

 (Threads user @factpostnews)